los-gigantes

 LOS GIGANTES HIKE FACTS

 Distance: The total distance for this hike was 23km for the loop trail.
+You can make it much shorter by taking the first tunnel (assuming it´s even open).

 Gear needed: Although Tenerife is warm all year round, you should always remember to check the weather forecast.
 You should avoid this hike during storms or rainfall as the trail might get extremely slippery.
 I recommend bringing a headtorch for one very long tunnel and a swimming suit for the beach.
 If you’re unsure on what else to bring for a hike, read this guide.